No Podcast This Week – 12/18/25

 Contact Ron

-On the show this week we will ponder the question, What would it be like to meet an alien race?
-We listen to a story called First Contact from the Sci-Fi series Dimension X. This is a good one!
+This Week’s Podcast: On the program this week we have a story from the OTR series Escape.
+It is about a character who is cursed by a rival and must figure out how to pass the curse back to them before it leads to disastrous consequences.
+It is titled Casting the Runes.
+Also, on the show we have a new edition of Johnny Is It True – Weird Stories.
 You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from Apple Podcasts, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
 We are heard every Thursday at 10:00 pm and Sunday Night at 11:00 PM (EST) on AMFM247.COM.
 Check your local listing or find the station closest to you at this link

 Social Links: